pranavakhadkar02/e-voting/DEPLOYMENT.md

 4. **Environment Variables**: Never commit actual environment variables to your repository.
 Use the deployment platform's environment variable settings.

 5. **Free Tier Limitations**:
-   - Railway: 512MB RAM, $5/month credit (usually enough for small apps)
    - Render: Apps sleep after 15 minutes of inactivity on free tier
-   - Vercel: Unlimited static deployments
+   - Consider upgrading for production use with high traffic

 ### Recent Database Fix (November 2025)